 My wife works out at the same gym.
 Because of our schedules and with the kids, we really don’t get to work out at the same time.
 But, we talk to each other about our workouts, and one thing that she’s pushed me to do is to start doing more than just running.
 I’d always wanted to do this, but really wanted to concentrate on getting my weight to where I wanted.
 Now that I’m pretty much there, I’m going to start working on exercise.

 My typical week at the gym was basically to go four times, all running.
 My plan now is to increase my number of times to five, and do three workouts where I run and two workouts where I do weights.
 Because 3-4 of my workouts are done in the morning before work, I’m somewhat constrained by time so that I generally have to focus on one or another.

 I did one test routine and it will be the loose template of what I’d like to do.
-I generally prefer weight machines, and our gym has the machines laid out in a fashion where from front to back you work out your muscles in what I’ve seen is a fairly standard workout, starting with triceps, moving to biceps, shoulders, back, chest, and then moving to legs and finishing with abs.
+I generally prefer weight machines.
+Our gym has the machines laid out in a fashion where from front to back.
+This way you work out your muscles in what I’ve seen is a fairly standard workout.
+It starts with triceps, moves to biceps, shoulders, back, and chest.
+Then you hit legs and finish with abs.
 I can definitely see myself tweaking things and maybe adding in a couple of curls with free weights, and such, but I look forward to these routines.
 I have no desire to ‘get big’ or anything like that, I think it’s just a great way to add muscle and overall round out my fitness and health.